 You can apply for this online by filing Form SS-4 with them on the IRS website [2].

-It typically takes four weeks to receive a response, but it's recommended that you do so as soon as possible to ensure your business is compliant with federal and state laws.
+In my experience, it typically takes four weeks to receive a response, but it's recommended that you do so as soon as possible to ensure your business is compliant with federal and state laws.

 Even if you don't hire employees, you need to get an EIN for your business.